Parametric design: Urban design

 Parametric urbanism focuses on the study and prediction of settlement patterns.
 Architect Frei Otto identifies occupying and connecting as the two fundamental processes involved in all urbanization.
 Parametric processes can help optimize pedestrian or vehicle circulation, block and façade orientations, and instantly compare the different performances of multiple urban design options.

 Parametric design techniques enable architects and urban designers to better address and respond to diverse urban contexts, environmental challenges, and social issues.
 By integrating data and analysis into the design process, parametric urbanism allows for more informed and adaptive solutions to urban design challenges, ultimately leading to more resilient and sustainable urban environments.

 Industrial design

 With the development of technology and the improvement of people's quality of life, there are more and more factors that affect the final result of interior and furniture design.
-Space, form, color, line, light, color, pattern, and texture are all influencing elements.
+Space, form, color, line, light, pattern, and texture are all influencing elements.

 The parametric design method brings industrial designers more design possibilities.
 The parametric design method gives furniture designers opportunities to challenge more complex furniture structures and create more complex shapes.
 When dealing with ergonomic problems parametric design methods can help designers create real-use digital scenarios and provide more comfortable design concepts.

 Using design tables in the furniture industry to implement parametric design is useful when a large order needs to be fulfilled with different sizes of the same model of furniture, as it reduces work time and the possibility of error.